bisdn/bisdn.github.io/network_configuration/stp.md

 ## RSTP operation

 After setting up the bridge and bridge ports, the RSTP state on the bridge can be managed over the `mstpdctl` utility.
-The following command shows example output of commands.
+The following command shows an example command output.

 ```
 agema-ag4610:/home/basebox# mstpctl showbridge